deco3500-2017/-/1_Research.md

 <h3>Designing for Trust</h3>
 https://airbnb.design/how-airbnb-designs-for-trust/
- - "Airbnb as the mututal friend at a party"
+ - Focus isn't on users trusting the company, but on trusting each other -"Design" as the mututal friend
+ -AirBnB as a facilitator of social interactions -First impressions are important (more than half of airbnb customers are first time users at any one time)

 <h3>Standards and Expectations</h3>
 https://www.airbnb.com.au/standards